(Redirected from Emilio Bonifacio)

 - Height 5' 11", Weight 180 lb.

-Bonifacio hit .250/.357/.333 with 5 runs and 3 steals (without getting caught) in six games for the Tigres del Licey in the 2008 Caribbean Series as the leadoff man for the titlists.
-In July 2011, he had a 26-game hitting streak, the second longest in the history of the Florida Marlins.
+Bonifácio hit .250/.357/.333 with 5 runs scored and 3 steals (without getting caught) in six games for the Tigres del Licey in the 2008 Caribbean Series as the leadoff man for the champions.
+He made his big league debut with Arizona as a September call up in 2007 and saw limited action with them and the Washington Nationals before playing 127 games with the Fish in 2009.
+Emilio broke out in July 2011 with a 26-game hitting streak, the second longest in the history of the Florida Marlins.
 Largely as a result of the streak, he was named the National League's Player of the Month for July, having hit .380 with a .466 on-base percentage during the month, while stealing 16 bases and scoring 27 runs.
-He played 152 games for the Marlins that season, in spite of not having a set position: he started 61 games at shortstop, 48 in the outfield spread between all three spots, 30 at third base and a pair at second base.
-In spite of all this moving around, he accumulated 641 plate appearances, and hit .296, scoring 78 runs, stealing 40 bases and hitting 26 doubles.
+He played 152 games for the Marlins that season, in spite of not having a set position: he started 61 at shortstop, 48 in the outfield spread between all three spots, 30 at third base and a pair at second base.
+Even with this moving around, he accumulated 641 plate appearances, and hit .296, scoring 78 runs, stealing 40 bases and hitting 26 doubles.

-In 2012, he was given the starting centerfield job at the start of the season as the Marlins became the Miami Marlins and after 39 games, was hitting .268 with a National League-leading 20 stolen bases.
-On May 18th, however, he injured his left thumb on a steal attempt and was placed on the disabled list for the first time of his career after the next game, and then had to undergo surgery on May 25th.
-As a result of the injury, he was limited to 64 games that season, during which he hit .258/.330/.316 with only 1 homer and 11 RBI; he did steal 30 bases in 33 attempts.
-On November 13th, he was included in a blockbuster trade with the Toronto Blue Jays that saw higher-priced veterans SS Jose Reyes, Ps Mark Buehrle and Josh Johnson and C John Buck all head to Canada in return for a package of mainly young players including IFs Yunel Escobar and Adeiny Hechavarria, P Henderson Alvarez, C Jeff Mathis and three minor leaguers.
+In 2012, he was given the starting center field job at the start of the season as the Marlins became the Miami Marlins and, after 39 games, was hitting .268 with a National League-leading 20 stolen bases.
+On May 18th, he injured his left thumb on a steal attempt and was placed on the disabled list for the first time of his career after the next game, and then had to undergo surgery on May 25th.
+As a result of the injury, he was limited to 64 games, during which he hit .258/.330/.316 with only a homer and 11 RBI; he did steal 30 bases in 33 attempts.
+On November 13th, he was included in a blockbuster trade with the Toronto Blue Jays that saw higher-priced veterans shortstop Jose Reyes, pitchers Mark Buehrle and Josh Johnson and catcher John Buck all head to Canada in return for a package of mainly young players including infielders Yunel Escobar and Adeiny Hechavarria, pitcher Henderson Alvarez, catcher Jeff Mathis and three minor leaguers.